Joanna Southcott: Early life

 Joanna Southcott was born in the hamlet of Taleford, Devonshire, baptised at Ottery St Mary, and grew up in the village of Gittisham.
 Her father, William Southcott (died 1802), ran a small farm.
 She did dairy work as a girl, and after the death of her mother, Hannah, she went into service, first as a shop-girl in Honiton, then for a considerable time as a domestic servant in Exeter.
 She was eventually dismissed because a footman whose attentions she rejected claimed that she was "growing mad".

 Self-revelation

-Originally in the Church of England, she joined the Wesleyans in Exeter in about 1792.
+She may have always been in or after belonging to the Church of England joined the Wesleyan Methodist Church in Exeter in about 1792.
 She became persuaded that she had supernatural gifts and wrote and dictated prophecies in rhyme.
 She then announced herself as the Woman of the Apocalypse, as described in the Book of Revelation 12:1–6.

 Southcott came to London at the request of William Sharp, an engraver, and began selling paper "seals of the Lord" at prices varying from twelve shillings to a guinea.
 The seals were supposed to ensure a holder's place among the 144,000 people ostensibly elected to eternal life.